 If transactions costs are not “too high,” the market will find the optimal (best, wealth maximizing) solution.

 What could be a transactions cost?

 - Spite.
 Perhaps not so much in business, but often in divorce (“The War of the Roses” (1989))

 - Government Regulation and taxes; say a tax on trading

 - Public goods problem.
 Instead of having only Ernie being affected by the toxins in the stream, let us have 100,000 residents in your hometown being affected.
 Now, fighting pollution becomes a public goods problem.
-(So, the problem with externalities is that they create public good problems.)
-Here the government could come in and impose a solution.
+(So, the problem with externalities is that they create public good problems.
+We will learn more about public goods in following lessons) Here the government could come in and impose a solution.
 The government could say: Don’t pollute so much; or pay us X dollars every time you pollute.
 What is the difference?

 This theory was first elaborated by a professor by the name of Ronald Coase, who won the Nobel Prize in Economics for his work in 1991.
 He was the first person to observe that if property rights were well defined, and could be enforced, it was possible for a society to move to the socially optimal equilibrium in cases of pollution, or other externalities.
 In his honor, this has become known as the "Coase Theorem," and is the foundation of a large part of environmental legislation in the United States.